 The County's budget is prepared on an annual basis by the Department of Administrative Services.
-The Budget Director and the Board of County Commissioners evaluate the budget proposals of the various County organizations to determine the funding level of the operating and public service programs.
+The Director of Administrative Services, the County Administrator, and the Board of County Commissioners evaluate the budget proposals of the various County organizations to determine the funding level of operating public service programs.
 After giving due consideration to the input received from citizens, the Board of County Commissioners adopts the budget.
 The adopted budget then becomes a document, which places before the people of Kitsap County a clear picture of the cost of public services, which will be provided.

 The budget is appropriately controlled through an on-line accounting system to assure effective fiscal management and accountability.
-Further budgetary control is maintained through the use of an encumbrance system.
+Further budgetary control is maintained using an encumbrance system.
 As purchase orders are issued, corresponding amounts of appropriations are set aside by the use of encumbrances for later payment so that expenditures will not exceed authorized budgetary appropriations.